ietf-wg-dnsop/wg-materials/dnsop-ietf107/dnsop-ietf107-minutes.md

     - Chairs Action: How close to WGLC? https://datatracker.ietf.org/doc/slides-interim-2020-dnsop-01-sessa-draft-ietf-dnsop-rfc7816bis/

-Ralf Weber: don't minimize forwarding;
-Jim Reid: query limiting - wording on labels
+Ralf Weber: don't minimize forwarding; don't recommend complex mechanisms Jim Reid: query limiting - wording on labels
-Stehane Bortzmeyer: number of queries - SHOULD is reasonable (also, see section 7.1 of RFC 1035) Paul Vixie: 1) auth misconfig hard to detect, mixed-mode authority and delegation disappeared. with NS, answer in answer section.
+Stehane Bortzmeyer: number of queries - SHOULD is reasonable (also, see section 7.1 of RFC 1035) Paul Vixie: 1) auth misconfig hard to detect, mixed-mode authority and the delegation has disappeared. with qtype=NS, answer in answer section.
 2) rate limiting have ddos implications.
-Joe Abley: choice of qtype - use SOA as an option.
+Joe Abley: not all qtypes are equal. choice of qtype - use 1 qtype and use SOA as an option.
-Ralph: small set of qtypes
+Ralph Dolmans: maybe small set of qtypes
-Joe: any benefit to a small set?
+Joe Abley: any benefit to a small set?
-Paul: Agree with Joe, SOA should be in the mix
-Mark Andrews: Forwarders and qname
-Warren Kumari: Why are we not using the original qtype
-Ralph: Pick the most common qtype the upstream would use
-Ralph: NS queries are sometimes blocked, but A are not.
+Paul Vixie: Agree with Joe, SOA should be in the mix Mark Andrews: Forwarders should be trusted, but can't trust beyong forwarder Warren Kumari: Why are we not using the original qtype Ralph Dolmans: Pick the most common qtype the upstream would use Ralph Dolmans: Unbound switched from NS to A, NS queries are sometimes blocked, but A are not.
 Erik Nygren: A vs AAAA query.
 A may stick out more.

 Chairs Action: New Version, then working toward WGLC